 Most commonly we know, Canada has eight months of winter and only four months of moderate temperature (which isn’t hot actually, but less chilling).
 But the reality is, the Canadian climate is quite assorted and one can enjoy the four different seasons there – hot summer, chilling winter, and pleasant spring and fall.
 Temperatures can vary from 35°C during the summer and up to -25°C in the winter.
 On the other hand, non-coastal areas have snow for about half a year.
-So, more or less Climate wise Canada is fantastic.
+People often need best snow blowers to keep the snow off from their surroundings.
+Though usually, more or less Climate wise Canada is fantastic.

 2. Cost of living

 If you compare the cost of living of Canada with countries like the United Kingdom, Australia, or even European countries, it is much lower.
 But it is certainly higher than the Asian countries.
 However, there is a substantial difference in incomes between the different cities and provinces in Canada.
 If you look for houses for sale in Toronto, it may cost about $87,0000 whereas the house with the same covered area in Regina, Sask may cost $254,000.

 If you need to travel between the city, you can choose the mode of transport, keeping budget in your mind.
 For example: Bus from Ottawa to Toronto would cost $115.9, whereas the train trip would only be for $38.
 Thus, in general there is a huge variation in the cost of living in different areas in the same country.

 The Canadian government takes responsibility for essential medical services.
 That means if you move to Canada as a permanent resident, seeing a doctor will not cost you a single penny.
 The medical care of the residents of Canada is fully supported by their health care system.
 Although, permanent residents, foreign workers on work permits, and international students can ask for public health insurance from their jurisdiction.